dkutin/microblog-information-retrieval/README.md

 #### Result.py:
   This file contains the function for calculating the Cosimilarity values for the set of documents against each queries, and then ranks the similarity scores in descending order.
 #### write.py:
-  This file contains the procedure for implementing 'step4'.
-The function creates a table for each of the results generated in the `result.py` and then stores it in the dist folder as a text file.
+  This file contains the procedure for implementing `step4`.
+The function creates a table for each of the results generated in the `result.py` and then stores it in the `dist folder` as a text file.
 #### prettytable.py:
   A helper function that was used in the implementation of the `write.py` file.